Greeves (motorcycles): Competition success

 In 1963 the Greeves range still included the 25DC Sports Twin and two new models with the latest glass fibre tanks and handlebar fairings, as well as plastic mudguards.
 These were the 25DD 'Essex' and the 250 DCX 'Sportsman'.
 The same year the Greeves factory was asked to provide the motorcycles for the British ISDT team.
 This was significant because the team had previously relied on four-stroke vertical twins.
-Greeves produced three special machines for the event, which was held in the Czechoslovakian mountains.
+Greeves produced three special machines for the event, which was held in the Czechoslovak mountains.
 The engines were highly modified Villiers MK 36A but instead of the standard Villiers crankshaft they had an Alpha assembly and the squared-off cylinder barrels and heads were cast in Bert Greeves' own foundry and painted with matt black heat-dispersing paint.
 Although one of the riders, Triss Sharp, had starting problems, his brother Brian Sharp and the third rider Peter Stirland both won gold medals.
 The only woman to compete in the event, Mary Driver, was also riding a Greeves machine and won a bronze medal.